-Jesus walks with us on the road and we can offer him hospitality
+Jesus walks with us and we can offer Him hospitality

 St. Augustine, Sermon 239, early 5th c.
 AD